You are in: Future Mindsets : The Singularity

 What the above points mean in aggregate is that a conscious choice between Singularity or decline can still be made.
 Our biggest global challenge is therefore persuading enough people to work together toward a lean, green age in which we will all rely on technologies that are currently almost unimaginable.

 More information on The Singularity, associated technological developments, and their relation to the current future challenges we all now face, can be found in my book 25 Things You Need to Know About the Future.
+I also discuss The Singularity in some depth in The Next Big Thing, including in the Prologue which you can download here.

 Return to Future Mindsets.